-The following Scenarios for RRM requirements have been identified and can be supported by the NR RRM Test Methods:
+The following Scenarios for RRM requirements have been identified and can be supported by the NR RRM test methods:

-Scenario 1: RRM requirement with single Angle of Arrival (1 AoA) with signal coming from RX beam peak direction.

-Scenario 2: RRM requirement with single Angle of Arrival (1 AoA) with signal coming from RX non-beam peak direction.

-- The test can be performed in any single direction which is covered by $N^{\text{th}}$ percentile EIS spherical coverage of the DUT - Value of N according to power class, as defined in TS 38.101-2 [16] clause 7.3.4.

-Scenario 3: RRM requirement with two Angle of Arrivals (2 AoAs).

-- Test directions: - Both signals come from the directions covered by the N% percentile EIS spherical coverage of the DUT

-- The angle between two probes should match the relative probe spacing of 30, 60, 90, 120, 150 deg and UE is in the directions in which the UE RRM test cases can be performed. - Value of N according to power class, as defined in TS 38.101-2 [16] clause 7.3.4. - Case 1: TDM transmissions from 2 probes (i.e. each probe transmits both signal and/or artificial noise in TDM manner)

-Case 2: Simultaneous transmission of signals from 2 probes
+- Scenario 1: RRM requirement with single Angle of Arrival (1 AoA) with signal coming from RX beam peak direction. - Scenario 2: RRM requirement with single Angle of Arrival (1 AoA) with signal coming from RX non-beam peak direction. - The test can be performed in any single direction which is covered by N^{th} percentile EIS spherical coverage of the DUT - Value of N is according to FR2 UE power class, as defined in TS 38.101-2 [16] clause 7.3.4. - Scenario 3: RRM requirement with two Angle of Arrivals (2 AoAs). - Test directions: - Both signals come from the directions covered by the N% percentile EIS spherical coverage of the DUT - The angle between two probes should match the relative probe spacing of 30, 60, 90, 120, 150 deg and UE is in the directions in which the UE RRM test cases can be performed. - Value of N is according to FR2 UE power class, as defined in TS 38.101-2 [16] clause 7.3.4. - The following sub-cases are considered - Case 1: TDM transmissions from 2 probes (i.e. each probe transmits both signal and/or artificial noise in TDM manner). - Case 2: Simultaneous transmission of signals from 2 probes - The details on how to control the SINR for Case 1 and Case 2 are provided in Annex H.